Franchino

 Allegra

-Allegra Franchino, whose name means the Cheerful, is originally from the lake city of Como, in Northern Italy.
+Allegra Franchino is Associate Professor in Organic Chemistry and Homogeneous Catalysis at Durham University.
+She is originally from the lake city of Como, in Northern Italy, and her name means cheerful.
 She was trained in asymmetric catalysis, particularly using transition metals and bifunctional ligands, both during her BSc and MSc degrees at the University of Milan (Gennari–Pignataro group) and RWTH Aachen, and her doctoral studies at the University of Oxford under the guidance of Prof. Darren Dixon (2013–2017).
-After the PhD, she took a permanent post in an API-producing TEVA plant near Milan, but soon missed academic research too much.
+After her PhD, she took a permanent post in an API-producing TEVA plant near Milan, but soon missed academic research too much.
 Hence, in September 2018 she joined the Echavarren group at ICIQ, Spain, supported by a 3-year MSCA COFUND fellowship, to learn about gold and H-bond donor catalysis.
 She then spent a year at ETH Zurich in the Morandi lab, working on iron catalysis, amination and N-heterocycles synthesis.

 Awards and Funding